hurabbas/hurabbas/README.md

 <details>
 <summary><strong>Frontend Development</strong></summary>
 <p>
-As a frontend engineer, my skill set is anchored in HTML, CSS, and SCSS, enabling me to design responsive and aesthetically pleasing web layouts.
-I am proficient in JavaScript, which forms the basis of my development work, particularly in creating interactive and dynamic web applications.
+In frontend development, my skill set is anchored in HTML, CSS, and JavaScript/ TypeScript, enabling me to design responsive and aesthetically pleasing web layouts.
+I am proficient in JavaScript/ TypeScript, which forms the basis of my development work, particularly in creating interactive and dynamic web applications.
 My expertise extends to ReactJs and NextJs, tools that I leverage to build user-friendly interfaces and improve web performance through server-side rendering.
 </p>
 <p>
 In mobile app development, I utilize React Native to create cross-platform applications that offer a native-like user experience.
-My ability to manage complex application states is enhanced through ReduxJs, and I integrate ApolloGraphQL for efficient data handling in my projects.
 Additionally, my experience with ElectronJs allows me to develop cross-platform desktop applications using web technologies.
 My focus is always on developing intuitive, user-centric applications that prioritize seamless user experience and functionality.
 </p>
 <p><strong>Frontend Skills</strong>:</p>
 <p>